ove/ove-ui/packages/ove-ui-preview/README.md

 # Preview UI

-This [React](https://reactjs.org/) web application can be used to preview spaces of the OVE framework, one at a time.
+This [React](https://reactjs.org/) web application can be used to preview an [OVE](https://github.com/ove/ove Space.
 It also allows users to download corresponding commands and configurations that can be used to recreate the same space using tools such as [curl](https://curl.haxx.se/docs/manpage.html) or SDKs such as the [Python SDK](https://github.com/ove/ove-sdks/tree/master/python).

 ## Installation